Cherry Bomb (album): Music and lyrics

 The album's opening song, "Deathcamp", has been compared to N.E.R.D.'s debut album In Search of...
 (2001), particularly the song "Lapdance".
 Tyler specifically mentions the album in the song with the lines "In Search of... did more for me than Illmatic".
 Andrew Unterberger of Spin also compared "Deathcamp" to In Search of... and also pointed out its four-count intro commonly used in Pharrell-produced songs.
 Matthew Ramirez of Pitchfork likened "Deathcamp" to the Stooges, Glassjaw, Trash Talk, Lil Wayne's seventh studio album Rebirth as well as N.E.R.D.
 In response to claims of homophobia, Tyler jokingly replaces the word "faggot" with "book" to refer to critics on the song "Buffalo".
 David Jeffries of AllMusic described the track "Find Your Wings" as "smooth and jazzy", and the title track "Cherry Bomb" as "drill 'n' bass [...] as muted trumpets, xylophones, crunching guitars, and Atari Teenage Riot-style compression all fly by".
 The title track has also been compared to the works of experimental hip hop group Death Grips.
 A portion of the song "The Brown Stains of Darkeese Latifah Part 6-12 (Remix)" has a cadence similar to N.E.R.D member Pharrell Williams.
 The lyrics of "Fucking Young / Perfect" details Tyler's attraction to a girl six years younger than him.
 Ramirez described "Fucking Young" as "a warm-sounding piece of pop music".
 Unterberger compared the hook, sung by Charlie Wilson, to "'60s sleaze-pop".

 Promotion and release

 On April 9, 2015, Rap-Up reported that Tyler had announced his Cherry Bomb Tour, which will visit various locations around the world, starting with his live debut of songs from the album at Coachella on April 11 to September 13, in Tokyo.
 On the same day, after announcing his Golf Media app and Golf Magazine, Tyler released a music video for the song "Fucking Young" on the app and on YouTube.
-Tyler announced on Twitter that Cherry Bomb will receive a physical release two weeks, after its digital release and it would have five different album covers.
+Tyler announced on Twitter that Cherry Bomb would receive a physical release two weeks after its digital release, and that it would have five different album covers.
 On April 12, 2015, the full track list was revealed via Tyler's Instagram.